fazilaltinel/SelfDrivingCarTrafficLight/README.md

 # Self-Driving Car Traffic Light Detection and Classification

 ## Overview
-This repository contains TensorFlow implementation of traffic light detection and classification task for Udacity annotated self-driving dataset.
+This repository contains a simple TensorFlow implementation of traffic light detection and classification task for Udacity annotated self-driving dataset.

 ![](/out/demo.gif)